isabella232/kendo-react-animation/docs/fade/index.md

 );
 ```

-### Fade Out Duration
+### Fade-Out Duration

-The component can control the duration of the `fade out` animation.
-To modify the `fade out` duration, you will need to update the `fadeOutDuration` property and
-update the duration in the corresponding CSS class.
+The component enables you to control the duration of the `fade out` animation.
+To modify the `fade out` duration, update the `fadeOutDuration` property and update the duration in the corresponding CSS class.

 > Sync up the `fadeOutDuration` property with the transition duration defined in the static `k-fade-down-leave-active` CSS class.